zooniverse/front-end-monorepo/packages/lib-classifier/src/helpers/formatTimeStamp/README.md

 ### accepts

 **displayTime:** Required.
-This is a number between 0 and 1 having 3 decimal places.
+Type: number.
+Number must be between 0 and 1 having 3 decimal places.
 This represents the current position (time) on the video slider.

 E.g. `0.287` or `0.962`

-**duration:** Required.
+**duration:** Optional.
+Type: number.
 This is the total length of the video.
 This must be a number with 3 decimal places.

 E.g. `4.025` or `8.480`